 There's further information in the full PDF briefing about admission rules for:

-Admissions authorities determine their own admissions criteria, but the school admission code sets out certain things they cannot do.
+Admissions authorities determine their own admissions criteria, but the School Admissions Code sets out certain things they cannot do.
 These include:

 Commons Briefing papers SN07147